lnis-uofu/OpenFPGA/README.md

 In all the examples, the CLBs are composed of LUTs, FFs and MUXs as a base.

-Example 1 shows a very basic design with only 4 inputs on the LUTs and 1 Basic Element in the CLBs.
+Example 1 shows a very basic design with only 4 inputs on the LUTs, a FF and a MUX in the CLB (only 1).
 It implements an inverter and allows the user to see the very core of the .xml file.

+Example 2 increases the complexity by having 3x3 CLBs and 4 slices per CLB.
+The slices provide a feedback to the input structure and input MUXs are added.